Remember, remember, the fifth of November,

 Those who were resistant to a Protestant monarch sought to return a Catholic to the throne, and ridding themselves of this non-English, protestant king was the first step in overthrowing this regime.

 The plot against James I was led by Robert Catesby, an English Catholic, with a string of co-conspirators, among them Guy Fawkes.
-Fawkes was an Englishman, and a Catholic convert, who had experience of working with explosives from his time fighting alongside the Spanish against the Dutch in the Eighty Years War.
+Fawkes was an Englishman, and a Catholic convert, who had experience of working with explosives as a political mercenary in Europe.
 When he was discovered under the House of Lords, shortly after midnight on November fifth, he had managed to stash thirty-six barrels of gunpowder there, enough to not just kill the king, but to wipe out the ruling aristocracy of England, too.
 It was to have been the climax of six months of planning, foiled at the last minute.

 Fawkes was to be executed last among the conspirators who were traced and arrested.
 After having been tortured, he died last, watching his fellow traitors be hanged, drawn and quartered.
 Today, Fawkes gives his name to the annual celebration marking this historic event, and effigies of him (popularly known as 'guys', and latterly dressed up to represent unpopular contemporary political figures) are often burned on bonfires around Britain.